-Martin’s 28-year career in social work has focussed on reforming and improving practice across child welfare services.
-He is an experienced system leader of early help, youth and social work services, developing and leading provision regarded as outstanding by Ofsted.
-As Assistant Director of Children and Families at North Yorkshire County Council, he is also the author of the award-winning solution-focussed ‘No Wrong Door’* service, a multi-agency approach to supporting young people in or on the edge of care.
+Martin’s 32-year career in social work has focussed on reforming and improving practice across child welfare services.
+He is an experienced system leader across children services and has previously developed and led provision regarded as outstanding by Ofsted.
+He is also the author of the award-winning solution-focussed ‘No Wrong Door’* service, a multi-agency approach to supporting young people in or on the edge of care.

 Martin is passionate about the benefits of practice-based learning and the value this brings to industry and public service.
 He is especially keen to see the growth of apprenticeship routes in the social services sector, seeing this as a way of improving workforce sustainability, particularly in hard-to-recruit areas.

-* Martin would love to hear from employers who can offer work experience opportunities to care leavers supported by the Council’s ‘No Wrong Door’ service.
+* Martin would love to hear from employers who can offer work experience opportunities or aspirational workplace visits to care leavers.
 If you can help or you would like to find out more, please contact IFA.CHAIR@education.gov.uk.
 Please put FAO care services panel in subject line.